 Hi!
 How’s your Monday been?
-I’ve been hustling all day long, and I it’s not time to flank with the rest of the week ahead.
+I’ve been hustling all day long, and I it’s not time to slow down with the rest of the week ahead.

 On bad days, I often find myself taking things for granted and getting comfortable in situations that could evolve for better if I worked hard enough.
 Really, sometimes I forget that having a shelter, clean water and 3 hot meals a day are reasons to feel happy and grateful.
-And sometimes I just buck the job instead of going further and giving the maximum of my abilities.
+Also sometimes I just buck the job instead of going further and giving a 110%.

-On good days, on the other hand, (I’m lucky they mostly are) I stay humble and positive about the things I achieved in my day (as little as they could be): finishing an essay or getting to sleep before 12pm (that’s a miracle, right?).
-I’m grateful for the oportunities I’m given, specially if they make me learn someting about myself (for instance, job interviews, meeting new people, fashion events, trips…) and more particularly if they make me step out of my comfort zone.
+On good days, on the other hand, I stay humble and positive about the things I achieved, as little as they could be: finishing an essay or getting to sleep before 12pm (that’s a miracle, right?).
+I’m grateful for the oportunities I’m given, specially when I learn someting about myself (for instance, job interviews, meeting new people, fashion events, trips…) and more particularly if they make me step out of my comfort zone.

 Actually, this weekend I’ve been given the opportunity to travel to Granada with some german friends.
 This wasn’t a planned roadtrip at all but I’m so glad I went: the adventure was so worth it!